 Risotto is a simply sumptuous staple dish & as long as you give it your full attention (no wandering off mid-cooking to check the score or your social media), it will reward you with a rich, resplendent rice dish.
 Once you master the basic recipe, you can add your favourite flavoursome ingredients & toppings.

 This is a recipe I’ve been cooking for years & have found it works well every time, plus the leftovers can be made into some rather tasty arancini – risotto is a bit like the gift that keeps on giving.
 Gorgeously gooey & glossy risotto is beautiful piled on a plate, adorned with shimmering roasted vegetables & a drizzle of the oil from the pan with all it’s garlicky goodness.
 A tray of roasted veggies will cook in about the same time too & any leftovers are perfect on pizzas, tossed in pasta or just topping some toasted ciabatta rubbed with a little raw garlic & olive oil, creating a beautiful bruschetta anytime (I’ve usually got a jar of these in the fridge).
-If you’re cooking this risotto as a vegetarian meal, simply swap the chicken stock for homemade vegetable stock instead.
+If you’re cooking this risotto as a vegetarian meal, simply swap the chicken stock for homemade vegetable stock instead (& leave out the bacon, of course).
 Ready to give it a go?
 Hands washed, aprons on!

 What you need:

 Chicken stock (I usually have 2-3 pints in a pan heating up)

 3 sticks of Celery, washed & trimmed

 1 bunch of Spring Onions, washed & trimmed

 4 large handfuls of Arborio Rice (or you can use Carnaroli if you prefer)

 1 large glass of Dry White Wine (Pinot Grigio is good with this, but dry un-oaked white wine will do)